aesco1304/CS_Project_1/README.md

 ![TODO: Update the path with the name of your diagram](https://github.com/aesco1304/CS_Project_1/blob/main/Diagrams/ELK%20Stack%20Network%20Project%201.PNG)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+The individual yoml files may be used to install only certain pieces of it, such as Filebeat.

   - [Install-elk.yml](https://github.com/aesco1304/CS_Project_1/blob/main/Ansible/install-elk.yml)
   - [filebeat-playbook.yml](https://github.com/aesco1304/CS_Project_1/blob/main/Ansible/filebeat-playbook.yml)